ssciwr/cookiecutter-cpp-project/{{cookiecutter.project_slug}}/FILESTRUCTURE.md

     the `CMakeLists.txt` file from the directory `<dir>` is immediately executed.
 A comprehensive reference of CMake's capabilities can be found in the [official CMake docs](https://cmake.org/documentation/).
     A well-written, opinionated book for beginners and experts is [Modern CMake](https://cliutils.gitlab.io/modern-cmake/).
+{%- if cookiecutter.external_dependency != "None" %}
+  * `{{ cookiecutter.project_slug }}Config.cmake.in` provides a template for the configuration
+    installed alongside your project.
+This is required to implement the transitivity of your dependency on `{{ cookiecutter.external_dependency }}`: If downstream projects use your library, they should also search for `{{ cookiecutter.external_dependency }}`.
+The config file template implements exactly this logic.
+{%- endif %}
 {%- if cookiecutter.use_submodules == "Yes" %}
 * The `ext` directory contains any submodules that were added by the cookiecutter.
 {%- endif %}